About Hardcore Gaming 101

 The general goal of this site is twofold: (1) Get people interested in games they may not have played otherwise, and (2) Educate people in retro games.
 As long as your proposed topic fits into one of those categories, that should be fine.
 There are several topics that we have bounties on (see below), if you're interested.
 However, feel free to pitch a topic.
 We do offer payment for your work, which, while not to the scale of a larger site, should help compensate you for your time and effort.

 For many older games, you need to cover all of the home computer ports too, including the Amstrad, Amiga, Spectrum ZX, IBM PC, and so forth.
-I like to cover all of the weird Sega variations just because it leads for interesting picture comparisons, but don't worry too much about, say, FM Towns Marty ports or anything.

 Also, try to keep in mind topics that would be interesting to other readers.
 Just because you have an obsessive knowledge of video games based on Japanese quiz shows doesn't mean other people care about them.
 And if you're really passionate about super obscure topics like this, you need to be able to make them relevant and make the reader understand why they should care.